The following Intent, Implantation and Impact Statement is based on the current curriculum at Mossy Lea.

 Due to the numbers on role, we are able to recognise every pupil as a unique individual.
 Therefore, our curriculum opportunities have been designed to develop the pupils’ resilience, allow them to be active learners, and become creative and critical thinkers.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.

-Our school is in a rural location therefore, we have identified the need to provide many enrichment opportunities to engage learning and widen the pupils’ experiences.
+Our school is in a rural location therefore, we have identified the need to provide many enrichment opportunities to engage learning and widen the pupils’ experiences, with a strong emphasis on diversity.

 Physical and mental wellbeing are prioritised within our curriculum allowing pupils opportunities to exhibit spiritual, moral, social and cultural understanding, and recognising the valuable contribution and positive impact of sport.